farlee2121/DevEssentialsBlog/_drafts/2020-12-04-F#-Guided-Reader.md

   - Not a progression from the others.
 Just a nice way to have your mind blown seeing the difference between many paradigms

-Where does recipe for a functional app go?

-Make a guided reader of Scott's blog
-- Actually, languages from 40 years ago is first
-- Thinking Functionally is totes first
-- ???